 This lavish pantheon of fame and glamor captured in wax is one of Hollywood’s crown jewels.
 Hailing from London, Madame Tussauds brings to Hollywood its world-class interactive viewing entertainment, great for all ages.
-Located on Hollywood Boulevard, just next to Grauman's Chinese Theatre, the museum is hard to miss due to its prepossessing open-air facade with a few wax figures casually spilling out on the sidewalk.
+Located on Hollywood Boulevard, just next to TCL Chinese Theatre, the museum is hard to miss due to its open-air façade with a few wax figures casually spilling out on the sidewalk.
 Come in and stroll the vast grounds populated with the rich and famous (as well as the infamous) and the beautiful and formidable.
-Photography and handling are a must.
-Whether it is shaking hands with President Obama or wrapping your arm around Mae West that is more your thing, you will be exhilarated by the lifelike, vivid portrayals and infinite photo ops.
+Whether it is shaking hands with President Obama or wrapping your arm around Mae West, you will be exhilarated by the lifelike, vivid portrayals and infinite photo ops.

 This museum run by the Museum of Contemporary Art (MOCA) is an important landmark in Little Tokyo.
 It is one of the three MOCA museums in the city.
 The spacious establishment has a gallery where exhibitions of renowned artists are hosted and a reading room stocking books.
 Opened in 1963, it offers more than 40, 000 square feet of exhibition space.